jeorgen/chromanode-regtest-backend/README.md

     ./bin/supervisorctl

+Note that the chromanode servers are not automatically started.
+Inside of supervisorctl issue:

+    start chromanode-master chromanode-slave

 Here is a sample output from ./bin/supervisorctl:

-    bitcoind-controller              RUNNING   pid 29703, uptime 0:00:21
-    bitcoind-server                  RUNNING   pid 29699, uptime 0:00:21
+    abe                              RUNNING   pid 17179, uptime 0:00:04
-    chromanode-master                RUNNING   pid 29767, uptime 0:00:19
+    bitcoind-controller              RUNNING   pid 17178, uptime 0:00:04
-    chromanode-slave                 RUNNING   pid 29702, uptime 0:00:21
+    bitcoind-server                  RUNNING   pid 17176, uptime 0:00:04
+    chromanode-master                STOPPED   Not started
+    chromanode-slave                 STOPPED   Not started
-    postgresql-server                RUNNING   pid 29700, uptime 0:00:21
+    postgresql-server                RUNNING   pid 17177, uptime 0:00:04
+    supervisor> start chromanode-master chromanode-slave

 The chromanode slave will serve http on port 3001, with the default settings in its YAML config file.
 The bitcoind-controller will serve json-rpc over http on port 17580.

 CHANGING PORTS AND STUFF

-All port and authentication settings can be changed in etc/base.cfg in the config section.
+Port and authentication settings can be changed in etc/base.cfg in the config section.
 For any port and auth changes to take effect:

 * Stop supervisord (./bin/supervisorctl shutdown)
 * Rerun buildout (./bin/buildout)
 * restart supervisor (./bin/supervisord)

+Things that can be changed
+From the config section:

+* database_host - host for the postgresql server.
+Most likely 127.0.0.1 or equivalent, since it is a part of the buildout
+* database_port - port for the postgresql server.
+* bitcoind_port - peer port for the bitcoind server
+* rpc_user - JSON-RPC user name for accessing bitcoind
+* rpc_password- JSON-RPC password for accessing bitcoind
+* rpc_port- JSON-RPC password for accessing bitcoind
+* controller_port - JSON-RPC http port for mining blocks, from your test scripts.
+This port should be proxied externally
+* bitcoin_regtest_data_dir - where the regtest blocks are stored.
+A value of ```default``` means in the standard place in ~/.bitcoin/regtest
+* abe_config_location - location of config file for bitcoin-abe
+* abe_port - port tha the bitcoin-abe explorer can be accessed at.
+This port should be proxied externally

 CONSTRUCTING A BLOCKCHAIN